1. Home

 • Lack of job opportunities

-• Socioeconomically deprived neighborhoods
+• Socioeconomically limited neighborhoods

 • Lack of positive role models